Climate change in the United States: Activism

 The climate movement and climate change protests have taken place in the United States.
 The 2014 People's Climate March attracted hundreds of thousands of demonstrators to New York.
 Some evangelical Christian groups have also partaken in climate change activism.

 Research and educational institutions

 NASA conducts, publishes and communicates research on climate change.

+The University of Maine Climate Change Institute (founded 1973) has mapped the difference between climate during the Ice Age and during modern times, and found that the climate can change abruptly through analysis of Greenland ice cores.

 In 2011, the University of California, Davis, incorporated 4.1 MW of solar panels in the student housing community of West Village effectively reaching 82% of net zero energy.
 The University of California, Irvine, added hydrogen fuel cell buses to their mircrogrid, which contain no tailpipe emissions of carbon, better fuel economy than diesel and natural gas buses and have a significant longer range than battery powered buses.
 The University of California, Merced, began the UC Solar initiative in which 9 out of the 10 US campuses installed 1-megawatt solar array where researchers are utilizing non-imaging optics to design thermal and photovoltaic solar concentrators.